 While Opalware is lightweight and has the ability to serve both hot and cold meals, highly durable and can be used over a long period of time.

-Ceramic is expensive than melamine dinnerware set.
-Ceramic dinnerware set and Opalware are mostly oven and microwave safe unless it is written by the manufacturer that it isn’t microwave and oven safe.
+Ceramic is more expensive than the melamine dinnerware set.
+Ceramic dinnerware sets and Opalware are mostly oven and microwave safe unless it is written by the manufacturer that it isn’t microwave and oven safe.

 The Use of Ceramic and Opalware is very popular among health-conscious people because they don’t react to cold or hot food.

 READ ALSO: WHICH DINNERWARE SET MATERIAL IS BEST FOR HEALTH?